Berea College

-Berea College is a private liberal arts work college in Berea, Kentucky.
+Berea College is a private liberal arts work college in Berea, Kentucky, United States.
 Founded in 1855, it was the first college in the Southern United States to be coeducational and racially integrated.
-It was integrated from as early as 1866 until 1904, and again after 1954.
+It admitted non-White students from as early as 1866 until 1904, and again after 1954.

 The college participates in federal work-study and work college programs that cover the remaining tuition fees after subtracting the total sum a student receives from Pell Grant, other grants, and scholarships.
-Berea's primary service region is southern Appalachia but students come from more than 40 states in the United States and 70 other countries.
+Most of the college's students come from southern Appalachia but students come from more than 40 states in the United States and 70 other countries.
 Approximately half of them identify as people of color.

 Berea offers bachelor's degrees in 33 majors.
 It incorporates a mandatory work-study program in which students do a minimum of 10 hours per week of work for the college.

 History

 Founded in 1855 by the abolitionist and Augusta College graduate John Gregg Fee (1816–1901), Berea College admitted both black and white students in a fully integrated curriculum, making it the first non-segregated, coeducational college in the South and one of a handful of institutions of higher learning to admit both male and female students in the mid-19th century.
 The college began as a one-room schoolhouse that also served as a church on Sundays on land that was granted to Fee by politician and abolitionist Cassius Marcellus Clay.
 Fee named the new community after the biblical Berea.
 Although the school's first articles of incorporation were adopted in 1859, slavery supporters forced Fee and the teachers out of the area that year.

-Fee spent the Civil War years raising funds for the school, trying to provide for his family in Cincinnati, Ohio, and working at Camp Nelson.
+Fee spent the Civil War years raising funds for the school, trying to provide for his family in Cincinnati, and working at Camp Nelson.
 He returned afterward to continue his work at Berea.
 He spent nearly 18 months working mostly at Camp Nelson, where he helped provide facilities for the freedmen and their families, as well as teaching and preaching.
 He helped get funds for barracks, a hospital, a school, and a church.

 In 1866, Berea's first full year after the war, it had 187 students, 96 Black and 91 white.
 It began with preparatory classes to ready students for study at the college level.
 In 1869, the first college students were admitted, and the first bachelor's degrees were awarded in 1873.
 Almost all the South's private and state colleges were racially segregated.
 Berea was the main exception until a new state law in 1904 forced its segregation.
 The college challenged the law in state court and appealed to the U.S. Supreme Court in Berea College v.
 Kentucky.
 When the challenge failed, the college had to become an all-white school, but it raised funds to establish the Lincoln Institute in 1912 in Simpsonville, Kentucky, to educate Black students.
 In 1950, when the Day Law was amended to allow integration of schools at the college level, Berea resumed its integrated policies.